Overview

 Background

 Dr Leah Henrickson is a Lecturer in Digital Media and Cultures at the University of Queensland.
-She is the author of Reading Computer-Generated Texts (Cambridge University Press, 2021) and other peer-reviewed articles about how we understand text generation systems and output, artificial intelligence, and digital media ecosystems.
-Dr Henrickson also studies digital storytelling for critical self-reflection, community building, and commercial benefit.
-She regularly supports projects and organisations in their digital storytelling efforts as consultant and advisor.
+She is the author of Reading Computer-Generated Texts (Cambridge University Press, 2021) and other peer-reviewed articles about how we understand text generation systems and output, artificial intelligence, and digital media environments.
+Dr Henrickson also studies digital storytelling for critical self-reflection, pedagogy, community building, and commercial benefit.
+She is the author of Digital Storytelling: An Introduction (Polity, 2025).

 Dr Henrickson is especially keen to collaborate on projects involving digital methods and media, hermeneutics, histories of communications media, and unconventional text production and dissemination.